 If you are a developer and want to know more about the BigML decision tree models, please click here for more detailed instruction.
 We also have this information available when creating and configuring models through the BigML Dashboard, please read the models chapter.

 An ensemble combines several individual models built out of different subsamples of your data.
-Ensembles are a robust method that usually reduce overfitting and increase model performance.
-Random Decision Forest are among the top tier performers of all Machine Learning algorithms.
+Ensembles are a robust method that usually reduces overfitting and increase model performance.
+Random Decision Forest is among the top tier performers of all Machine Learning algorithms.

 Currently, you can build ensembles following three basic Machine Learning techniques: Bagging, Random Decision Forests, and Boosting.
 Please read the ensembles chapter of this document to see how you can employ these powerful techniques thru the BigML Dashboard, or click here to do it thru the BigML API.

 - Logistic Regression: